 This 6,688-yard, par-71 course with rolling fairways and undulating greens is one of the most beautiful and challenging courses in the area.
 Test your skills on the par-5 13th hole that plays 602 yards from the tips!
 Senior rates are available for guests age 55 and older.
 Junior rates are available for guests age 20 and younger.
-Indian Springs Metropark golf course is one of ten Huron-Clinton Metropark courses in southeast Michigan.
+Indian Springs Metropark golf course is one of eight Huron-Clinton Metropark courses in southeast Michigan.

 Self-guided nature trails on flat terrain meander through the wet woodlands, meadows, and fields.
 Find your way to the headwaters of the Huron River, and discover the area known as the Huron Swamp, one of the last great natural areas in Southeast Michigan.
 The parks longest trail takes you to spectacular Timberland Lake.
 Other trails crisscross streams, encircle the pond and wander through various habitats including a native plant garden and oak openings.
 Start your exploration from the parking lot or building.
 The trails are open during posted park hours.

 Indian Springs Metropark provides a picture-perfect setting for picnics, reunions, and parties.
 Enjoy tables, grills and picnic shelters spread throughout the park.
 Kids can romp and play for hours at a children’s play area with the Adventure Maze, rock-climbing wall, and a tot lot.
 Or use a picnic shelter near the Park Office.
 Shelters may be reserved by contacting the Park Office at (248) 625-6640.